Under active development — things may change.

 Modified Fields

-If a block lists "link field (modified)" as a dependency, you need to copy this modified field into your project too.
+If a block lists "link field (modified)" as a dependency, copy this modified field into your project.

 CMSLink Component